microsoftgraph/msgraph-sdk-javascript/changelogs/v3-upgrade-guide.md

 ### Deprecating `ImplicitMSALAuthenticationProvider`
 - Use of `ImplicitMSALAuthenticationProvider`, that is,using the implicit authorization flow is not recommended any more.
 [OAuth 2.0 Implicit Grant](https://oauth.net/2/grant-types/implicit/).
-- Alternatives to `ImplicitMSALAuthenticationProvider` -
-	- TokenCredentialAuthenticationProvider with the `azure/identity` library.
-Learn more about [InteractiveBrowserCredential](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/identity/identity/interactive-browser-credential.md)
-	- A CustomAuthenticationProvider with an auth library of your choice.
-[Choose a Microsoft Graph authentication provider based on scenario](https://docs.microsoft.com/en-us/graph/sdks/choose-authentication-providers?tabs=CS)
+- Alternatively, you can implement a `CustomAuthenticationProvider` with an auth library of your choice.
+Learn more using the [samples](https://github.com/microsoftgraph/msgraph-sdk-javascript#samples-and-tutorials).

 ### Deprecating the `sliceFile` function of the `LargeFileUploadTask` class.
 - The `sliceFile` function has been moved to the `FileObject` interface.